ysyk2021/the-power-of-purpose-how-to-set-and-achieve-meaningful-goals/src/chapter-4-2.md

-# Techniques for Identifying Areas of Strength and Weakness in Current Approaches

 In order to set and achieve meaningful goals, it is essential to have a clear understanding of our strengths and weaknesses.
 Identifying areas where we excel and areas where we face challenges allows us to make informed decisions and develop effective strategies.
 This chapter explores various techniques for assessing our current approaches and pinpointing our strengths and weaknesses.